 For me, the last few weeks have seen a number of “things we could only have dreamed of” moments.
 Back in 1991 when we were negotiating the UNFCCC, the meetings were peppered with almost daily International Chamber of Commerce press conferences where the likes of climate cranks Fred Singer, Patrick Michaels and Richard Lindzen questioned the science.
 Big business and global institutions either ignored the issue – or were working to stop any agreement.

 Fast forward to the last few weeks.
 First came a report from Price Waterhouse Coopers, warning of warming beyond anything we can control, and expressing concern over inaction on dangerous climate change, calling for governments and business leaders to stop holding back low carbon development and to start thinking about how to adapt to the climate impacts that we’re already committed to.

 Next up was a World Bank report on what a 4degC warming world will look like.
 Because this is where we’re heading.
-Gareth has about it.
+Gareth has already written about it.
 But I had to pinch myself.
 This was the World Bank.
 Yes, the bank stills invests in fossil fuel projects, but it’s going to look increasingly stupid if it’s commissioning this sort of work.

 That’s the IEA doing what Bill McKibben calls the “carbon math”.
+It says: